Skeleta in non-Archimedean and tropical geometry: Topological lattices

 Dually, any union of fundamental systems generates a new fundamental system under finite meets.
 This coincides with the usual notion of generation of new topologies.
 Hence, for any family $g_i:\alpha_i\rightarrow\beta$ of homomorphisms and fundamental systems $\alpha_i^u$, there is a \emph{largest} fundamental system on $\beta$ making the $g_i$ continuous, and the topology it defines is simply the strong topology on the underlying set.

 \begin{defns}A complete lattice equipped with a \emph{principal topology}, that is, a topology defined by a fundamental system, is called simply a \emph{topological lattice}.
-A \emph{topological span} is a span $\alpha$ equipped with an \emph{ideal topology}, that is, is the subspace topology with respect to some principal topology on $\B\alpha\supseteq\alpha$.
+A \emph{topological $\B$-module} is a $\B$-module $\alpha$ equipped with an \emph{ideal topology}, that is, is the subspace topology with respect to some principal topology on $\B\alpha\supseteq\alpha$.
 A \emph{fundamental system for $\alpha$} is a fundamental system for $\B\alpha$, and we write $\alpha^u:=(\B\alpha)^u$.

-A homomorphism of topological spans (resp. lattices), is a continuous span homomorphism (resp. lattice homorphism).
-The category of topological lattices is denoted $\mathbf{Lat}_t$, the category of topological spans $\mathbf{Span}_t$.\end{defns}
+A homomorphism of topological $\B$-modules (resp. lattices), is a continuous $\B$-module homomorphism (resp. lattice homorphism).
+The category of topological lattices is denoted $\mathbf{Lat}_t$, the category of topological $\B$-modules $\mathrm{Mod}_{\B,t}$.\end{defns}

-A topological span is a span whose inhabited open sets are ideals, and in which every neighbourhood (of $-\infty$) is open.
+A topological $\B$-module is a $\B$-module whose inhabited open sets are ideals, and in which every neighbourhood (of $-\infty$) is open.
 A topological lattice is the same, except that inhabited open sets are principal ideals.
-There is also an obvious notion of principal topology on a possibly incomplete span.
+There is also an obvious notion of principal topology on a possibly incomplete $\B$-module.